An electric toothbrush needs a power source to be able to work. That power source is a battery or batteries in some

 How do I charge a brush with removable batteries?

 When a brush has removable batteries, you are not charging the brush.
 This is a term that applies only to those with batteries built into the brush handle.

-There is to no way to recharge the batteries whilst inside the brush.
+There is no way to recharge the batteries whilst inside the brush.

 In this instance you need to dispose of the batteries that came out of the brush and replace them with equivalent new batteries, typically they are AA or AAA batteries.